 One of the most widely used freelance websites, Fiverr lets you access high-quality services at every price point.
 Here, freelancers from different niches post about their skills and wait for hirers like you to approach them, thus making Fiverr the ‘Amazon’ for freelancing services.

-To use Fiverr, start with creating a hirer’s profile and then search for the job you are hiring for.
+To use Fiverr, start by creating a hirer’s profile and then search for the job you are hiring for.
 You will be guided to a page that lists the freelancers’ posts or ‘gigs’.
 These gigs contain details about their past works, experiences, charges and other things you might want to know.

 Filter these search results based on the experiences, ratings, charges, delivery time and other criteria.
-Remember that, besides experience and work profile, ethnicity also defines a freelancer’s charges; for instance, the people from developing countries usually sell their services cheaper.
+Remember that, besides experience and work profile, ethnicity also defines a freelancer’s charges; for instance, people from developing countries usually sell their services cheaper.
 So, you might want to hire someone from India rather than from the US.

 Gigs contain almost all the relevant details about the person and their offering.

 After you have gone through enough profiles and shortlisted a few names, get in touch with these freelancers.
 Have conversations, conduct interviews, ask for more details and only then make the hire.

 Since Fiverr is a place for people having varying degrees of experience, it is difficult to meet certified experts.
 You can upgrade to Fiverr Pro for this.
 This platform has one more premium mode: Fiverr Business.
 It helps you manage projects and collaborate with your freelancers effectively.

 Upwork is the “world’s work market space”.
 Here, hirers post their offerings and freelancers approach them, opposite to what happens on Fiverr.